dwrobel/flatcam/README.md

 =================================================

+1.06.2019

+- fixed text annotation for CNC job so there are no overlapping numbers when 2 lines meet on the same point
+- fixed issue in CNC job plotting where some of the isolation polygons are painted incorrectly
+- fixed issue in CNCJob where the set circle steps is not used

 31.05.2019

 - added the possibility to display text annotation for the CNC travel lines.
 The setting is both in Preferences and in the CNC object properties